-8. What are your countries official languages?
+8. Wha t are your countries official languages?

-living would you describe the quality of life for the average person in your country?
+living would you describe the quality of life for the average persong in your country?
 What is the average salary?

 b.
 Access to healthcare?

 C. Access to education?

 d.
 Access to good nutrition?

 e.
 Access to higher education opportunities?

 f.
 Social welfare system (e.g. unemployment cheques)?

-10. Whe n was your country founded?
-11. Wha t type of government does your country have?
+10. When was your country founded?
+11. What type of government does your country have?
 12. How many people serve in your country's military?
-13. t are your country's military capabilities?
+13. What are your country's military capabilities? a.
 Do you have the nuclear power? b.
-Do you have ballistic missiles?
-C. Do you have chemical and biological weapons?
-14. What are your country's natural resources?
-15. Wha t are your country's major exports and imports?
+Do you have ballistic missiles? c.
+Do you have chemical and biological weapons?
+14. /hat are your country's natural resources?
+15. L5.
+What are your country's major exports and imports?